JetBrains/kotlin-web-site/docs/topics/compiler-reference.md

 ### -g

 Enable emitting debug information.
-This option lowers the optimization level and, therefore, should not be combined with the [`-opt`](#opt) option.
+This option lowers the optimization level and should not be combined with the [`-opt`](#opt) option.

 ### -generate-test-runner (-tr)